JethroBaring/welldd/CUSTOM_REPORT_BUILDER_SUMMARY.md

 ## 📋 Executive Summary

-The Custom Report Builder has been successfully implemented for the Wellsync Dalaguete system, providing users with a powerful, intuitive interface to create custom reports without technical knowledge.
+The Custom Report Builder has been successfully implemented for the WellSync Dalaguete system, providing users with a powerful, intuitive interface to create custom reports without technical knowledge.
 The implementation includes a visual query builder, pre-built templates, flexible filtering, multiple visualization options, and export capabilities.

 ---